merrickhare/auto-video-short/readme.md

 1. Download free video
 2. Download free music track
-3. Format JSON response
-4. Put it all together using moviepy
+3. Put it all together using moviepy

 ### Completed: